 ・Holding regular meetings and study sessions

-There are benefits such as being able to obtain the latest information in real time and enhancing the sense of unity among team members through communication.
-However, in order to avoid becoming a casual conversation, it is necessary for members to participate with a common sense of purpose.
+This not only allows us to obtain the latest information in real-time but also has the benefit of enhancing the sense of unity among team members through communication.
+However, to avoid it becoming a casual conversation, members need to participate with a shared sense of purpose.

 ・Building a knowledge base such as an internal Wiki or FAQ

-By documenting the knowledge and information held by team members and centrally managing it in a location accessible to other members, knowledge can be shared.
+By documenting the knowledge and information held by team members and centralizing it in an accessible location for other members, knowledge can be shared.

 - Creating Manuals

-By documenting the work procedures and know-how in the minds of some members, knowledge can be shared.
+By documenting the work procedures and know-how that some members have in their minds, we can share knowledge.

 In the following chapter, we will explain the key points for creating effective manuals with a focus on manual creation for knowledge sharing.